Skip to main content

 CategoryWhat it meansWhat to compare it to

-Warm local readThe data is local, the needed pages are warm, and Bitfield knows where to read.Other warm local reads with a similar access shape.
+Warm local readThe data is local, the needed pages are warm, and Bitfield has the read address.Other warm local reads with a similar access shape.

 Cold local readThe data is local, but setup or fetch work is included.Other cold local reads on similar hardware.